juniorxsound/ThreadedDepthCleaner/README.md

 1. [License](#license)

 ![Depth-map image](https://github.com/juniorxsound/ThreadedDepthCleaner/blob/master/docs/depth_cleaning_top_bottom.jpg)
-*Left-to-right: Original depth-map visualized using a color-map, filtered depthmap visualized using a color-map*
+*Left-to-right: Original depth-map visualized using a color-map, filtered depth-map visualized using a color-map*
 ### Quickstart
 The tool is setup to use the Intel's [librealsense](https://github.com/IntelRealSense/librealsense) SDK and a RealSense depth sensor (415/435).
 1. Clone the repository with it's submodules: